top of page

 ENERGY MYTHS

 One of the most important technological changes needed to combat human-induced climate change is the transition of the energy system from fossil fuels to renewable energy and energy efficiency.
 This system can be ecologically sustainable, healthier, more socially just, and more peaceful.
 However, the transition is being impeded by the capture of nation-states and some international organisations by vested interests, including the fossil fuel and nuclear energy industries.
-An important tool used by these vested interests is the dissemination of myths about renewable energy and energy efficiency.
-Here are the principal myths and my brief refutations of them, based on science and electric power engineering.
-More detailed refutations are in my publications.
+An important tool used by these vested interests is the dissemination of myths and other false and misleading information about renewable energy, nuclear energy and energy efficiency.
+Here are the principal myths etc. and my brief refutations of them, based on science and electric power engineering.
+More detailed refutations are in the sources cited and my publications.
 (Detailed scientific refutations of myths about climate change are given by others at https://skepticalscience.com/.)

 Myth 2: Electricity systems with 100% renewables are impossible, unless they have the major generation from hydro.

-Refutation: In Scotland and two northern German states, renewables generate at least 100% net of their electricity consumption from renewables.
+Refutation: In Scotland and two northern German states, renewables generate at least 100% net of their electricity consumption (annual averages) from renewables.
 Denmark and South Australia, both over 70% renewables in 2023, are on track to 100% before 2030.
 All have little or no hydro.
+Note: the presence of nuclear power in Scotland’s electricity system provides negligible back-up for wind––see Myth 4.

 Myth 3: Wind and solar occupy vast areas of land and so compete with food production.

-Refutation: Wind farms occupy tiny fractions of the land they span, typically 2–3%, and are compatible with essentially all forms of agriculture.
-Rooftop solar occupies no land; solar farms are increasingly being built sufficiently high above ground for sheep farming and horticulture to continue.
+Refutation: Wind farms occupy tiny fractions of the land they span, typically 1–3%, and are compatible with essentially all forms of agriculture.
+Offshore wind occupies no land.
+Rooftop solar occupies no land.
+Solar farms are increasingly being built sufficiently high above ground for sheep farming and horticulture to continue, a practice known as agrivoltaics.

 Myth 4: All electricity systems require the major generation from baseload power stations – i.e. stations that generate 24/7 at maximum power for most of the year – such as coal, nuclear or big hydro.